laurawkr/personal-automation-machine/README.md

 # Personal-Automation-Machine
+"Pam!
 Pam!
-Pam!
-Pam!
+Pam!"

-An Airflow based gpt assitant.
-Currently set up to act as a Jira User, with the purpose of providing tailored asistance and chats via jira comments.
+PAM is an Airflow based gpt assitant.
+It is set up to act as a Jira User providing tailored asistance and chats via jira comments.

 ## Built With
 * [![Docker][docker-logo]][docker-url]